There is nothing more aggravating than hitting your Salesforce API usage limit.

 To do this, we’ll use event logging data, which records each event and API request.
 You’ll need access to Salesforce Workbench.

 1. Log into Salesforce Workbench:

 2. Navigate to Queries -> SOQL Query

-This is where we will query the event logging data on a per-app basis.
+This is where we will query the event logging data and API request data on a per-app basis.